 "Most people appreciate having the option, the chance, of not having to have a root canal," says Teitelbaum.

-'New paradigm' To help take the bite out of going to the dentist, a growing number of dentists across the country are embracing options such as direct pulp capping and other new technologies that ease patient anxiety and reduce the pain associated with treating diseased and damaged teeth.
+To help take the bite out of going to the dentist, a growing number of dentists across the country are embracing options such as direct pulp capping and other new technologies that ease patient anxiety and reduce the pain associated with treating diseased and damaged teeth.

 That's important because fear of pain is the reason 23 percent of people put off dental appointments, according to a 2003 American Dental Association (ADA) survey.
 And that can cause many people to ignore mouth pain to the point where a root canal or other major procedure becomes inevitable.
 But eliminate pain and over 41 percent of those fearful folks would be more likely to visit the dentist, the survey found.